al-sca/blackhole-raytracer/README.md

 If you use this code in your research, please cite the thesis:

-> Scartazzini, A., *Numerical Integration Methods for Raytracing in Schwarzschild Spacetime*, Master's Thesis, University of Bern, 2025.
+> Scartazzini, A., *3D Visualization of a Schwarzschild Black Hole Environment*, Master's Thesis, University of Bern, 2025.

 The thesis is included as `thesis.pdf` in this repository.